ticketmaster/actions-on-google-kotlin/README.md

  * pass all tests from nodejs SDK (using Spek framework)
  * support Api.Ai and Actions SDK (Api.Ai is top priority)
  * port samples
- * release artifact to maven central
+ * release artifact to maven central & jCenter

 # *** Work in progress ***

-This project is in early stages and is a work in progress.
 Currently the Multimodal API and conversation-components sample are 100% ported.
+The Transaction API is partially ported.

 You are welcome to use, make contributions, and report issues on this project.

 Sample of what actions-on-google-koltin looks like:

-    fun welcome(app: MyAction) =
+    fun welcome(app: ApiAiApp) =
         app.ask(app.buildRichResponse()
                 .addSimpleResponse(speech = "Hi there!", displayText = "Hello there!")
                 .addSimpleResponse(